Pandaw River Cruises Coronavirus update

 Pandaw cruise deals

-Cruise fares are inclusive of all shore excursions (with local guides, also sampan boat tours), onboard meals and drinks (including local alcoholic and non-alcoholic, international wines and beveragess cost ~USD 5 per drink), Wi-Fi, domestic flights and bus transfers.
-Not included in the fares are international flights, Visas, laundry, travel insurances.
+Cruise fares are inclusive of all shore excursions (with local guides, also sampan boat tours), onboard meals and drinks (including local alcoholic and non-alcoholic, international wines and beverages cost ~USD 5 per drink), Wi-Fi, domestic flights and bus transfers.
+Not included in the fares are international flights, visas, laundry, travel insurances.

 Itinerary of Pandaw River Cruises

-The yacht Andaman Explorer cruises in Southeast Asia and Mergui Archipelago, with Indonesian itineraries leaving from homeport Benoa (Bali) and visits to Lombok, Sumbawa Island, Komodo Island and Flores Island.
-Another itinerary set offers voyages between Ranong (Thailand) and Rangoon (Burma), stopping at Mergui Archipelago and Moulmein (Mawlamyine).
-Signature destinations include Lampi Marine National Park (mangrove forests, birds), Naung Wee Island (Moken / gipsy village visit), Nga Man Islands (beaches, trekking, snorkeling), Kyun Pila Island (South Bay / kayaking, swimming, beaches).
+When Pandaw owned the superyacht Andaman Explorer (2016-2019), the ship cruises in Southeast Asia and Mergui Archipelago, with Indonesian itineraries leaving from homeport Benoa (Bali) and visits to Lombok, Sumbawa Island, Komodo Island and Flores Island.
+Another itinerary set offered voyages between Ranong (Thailand) and Rangoon (Burma), stopping in Mergui Archipelago and Moulmein (Mawlamyine).
+Signature destinations included Lampi Marine National Park (mangrove forests, birds), Naung Wee Island (Moken / gipsy village visit), Nga Man Islands (beaches, trekking, snorkelling), Kyun Pila Island (South Bay / kayaking, swimming, beaches).

-Pandaw also operates two "partner boats" (Amazon Dream, and Mahabaahu), deployed, respectively, on Amazon River (Brazil) and Brahmaputra River (India).
+Pandaw also used to operate (in 2018-2019) two "partner boats" (Amazon Dream, and Mahabaahu) deployed, respectively, on Amazon River (Brazil) and Brahmaputra River (India).
 In 2018, Pandaw introduced a new B2B (back-to-back cruise) itinerary program.
 The "combo itineraries" offer river cruising in Southeast Asia and India (also coastal cruising in Mergui Archipelago).
 The combo expeditions range in length between 15-21 nights and can be booked with discount flights and hotels.

 Next YouTube videos are official (Pandaw Expeditions) releases that review company's river cruise itineraries by destination.